sairam6381/Movie-Ticket-Reservation-System/README.md

 # Movie-Ticket-Reservation-System
 This is my mini project .
 It is a movie ticket reservation system for my theater "CINEMA BUFFER" ,for this i python .
-This whole project is made up of python front end - tkinter(python library) back end  - python database  - sqlite3(sql in python)
+This whole project is made up of python
+,front end - tkinter(python library)
+,back end  - python
+,database  - sqlite3(sql in python)

 --CINEMA BUFFER --
 In this the new user has to sign up using their mail-id or mobile number .
 And using thier registered user name and password